11 ways to save – at every life stage

 Apply for scholarships, especially obscure ones.
 There’s a lot of free money out there to ensure you don’t have to pay full price for higher education.
 Scholarships can be merit- or need-based, but some are aimed at certain fields of study, geographic areas or specific schools.
 Then there are the really strange ones where you can win scholarships for duck calling or designing prom outfits out of duct tape.
 It pays to do your homework so you don’t have to use, or can use less of, your own funds.

 Work while living at home.
 There’s no better way to increase your savings than by reducing your expenses.
 With living expenses usually the biggest part of a budget, it makes sense to earn as much money as you can while those costs are low or zero.
 Our bank believes in helping younger people just starting their financial journey.
-That’s why clients between the ages of 16 and 24 who open a Priority Series account can get the Access account with no monthly service charge.
+That’s why customers between the ages of 16 and 24 who open a VIP Checking Account have their monthly service charge waived.
 There’s no minimum balance needed to open any of the Priority Series accounts, so it’s easy to get started.

 Pay yourself first.
 Before you think about putting your money toward anything else, it might be a good idea to make saving your first move.
 This savings habit is a key part of reaching your financial goals because it puts your future front and center.
 If you have a budget, factor in that recurring self-payment.
 Consider putting aside 10 to 15 percent, but if you feel you need time to adjust start with a smaller percentage and work your way higher.
 You’ll likely find you can adjust to the difference.
 Through our bank you can set up an automatic transfer from one account to another, which allows you to save without a second thought.
 For example, you can open a Priority Series account and schedule a recurring transfer, like $20 a week, to a savings account.